Learning to read can be fun. Here are some ideas for

 have an important role to play in helping our children become better

 for the child with easy access to books.
 A place with good lighting,

-away from distractions, and with a variety of books is
+away from distractions, and with a variety of books is ideal.

-them.

 This will teach the child that reading goes from left to right, and

 encouraging her to read a page or paragraph to you from time to time.

-(But if she is unable, simply take up the reading
+(But if she is unable, simply take up the reading yourself.)

 Make comparisons as the child reads.
 Comparing

-and objects, and helps him notice similarities and
+and objects, and helps him notice similarities and differences.

 After reading a story together, talk about the